atex-polopoly/content-api-sdks/README.md

-# Content API Toolkit
+# Content API SDKs

 ## Introduction

 This repository contains example code on how to use the Content API in various languages.

 ## Code Status
-The code in this repository is provided with the following status: **EXAMPLE**.
+The code in this repository is provided with the following status: **PROJECT**.

 Under the open source initiative, Atex provides source code for plugin with different levels of support.
 There are three different levels of support used.
 These are: